mrhi44/InfiniteRecharge/README.md

         $ git clone --recursive https://github.com/Team6090/InfiniteRecharge

 The `--recursive` flag is important; it downloads all the submodule dependencies.
-If you do a regular git clone, then make sure you
+If you did a regular git clone, then make sure you

         $ git submodule init
         $ git submodule update

 to download the submodules.

-Every once and a while, you should run
+Every once and a while (or whenever you're asked), you should run

         $ git submodule foreach git pull

 To update the submodule code, ensuring you have the latest version.

 ## Building & Deploying
-For those of you that are too lazy/impatient to read the rest of this document, just run this command in the root of the repository to build the code:
+For the impatient: just run this command in the root of the repository to build the code:

         $ ./gradlew clean build -PuseSubmodules